samhstn/code-along/elixir-in-action/README.md

 + `:one_for_all` - when one child crashes, all children are restarted (useful when there's a tight dependency in all directions - every sibling depends on other siblings).
 + `:rest_for_one` - when a child crashes, the supervisor restarts all younger siblings of the crashed child (useful if younger siblings depend on older ones).

-Using `Supervisors` instead of `GenServer` can be used to localize the impace of an error.
+Using `Supervisors` instead of `GenServer` can be used to localize the impact of an error.

 The Elixir standard library includes a `Registry` module for process registry, it allows you to associate a process with a key.
 This key can be subsequently looked up.